Part of Kazakhstan’s famous Golden Triangle, the time-worn Charyn Canyon is deeply engraved in the dusty soil of the Kazakh steppe.

 To avoid surprises when travelling to this remote corner of the country, I’d highly suggest packing the following items:

-REUSABLE WATER BOTTLE | One travel essential that I carry with me at all times is the Grayl Geopress.
-This reusable water purification bottle allows me to fill up water from nearly every water source, making it one of my best investments to date.
+Reusable Water Bottle | One travel essential that I carry with me at all times is the Grayl Geopress.
+This reusable water purification bottle allows me to fill up water from nearly every water source, making it super convenient and one of my absolute best investments to date.

-HIKING BOOTS OR A GOOD PAIR OF SNEAKERS | The terrain at Charyn Canyon can be a bit rough and dodgy.
+Hiking boots or a sturdy pair of sneakers | The terrain at Charyn Canyon can be a bit rough and dodgy.
 While you don’t necessarily need hiking boots, I’d highly recommend wearing a sturdy pair of sneakers.
+For the last 3 years, I have been using the New Balance Hierro v7, a trail runner that offers all the features of a hiking boot, while still providing the looks of a trendy sneaker.

-SNACKS | Since there are not many facilities at Charyn Canyon, I suggest bringing lunch and a few snacks to fuel your adventures within the national park.
+Snacks | Since there are not many facilities at Charyn Canyon, I suggest bringing lunch and a few snacks to fuel your adventures within the national park.

-CASH | Even though it’s difficult to find stores and restaurants in this area, it’s always good to carry enough cash with you just to be sure.
+Cash | Even though it’s difficult to find stores and restaurants in this area, it’s always good to carry enough cash with you just to be sure.

-SUN PROTECTION | Charyn Canyon is fully exposed to the sun, and for that reason, I’d strongly recommend packing sunscreen and a hat.
+Sun protection | Charyn Canyon is fully exposed to the sun, and for that reason, I’d strongly recommend packing sunscreen and a hat.

-A CAMERA | It is safe to say that Charyn Canyon is one of Kazakhstan’s finest natural sceneries, so you’re going to snap loads of photos while you’re there.
+A camera | It is safe to say that Charyn Canyon is one of Kazakhstan’s finest natural sceneries, so you’re going to snap loads of photos while you’re there.
 Make sure you see what’s in my camera bag.

-LEAVE NO FOOTPRINTS | Always remember to respect and appreciate the location, so keep your trash with you at all times.
+Leave no footprints | Always remember to respect and appreciate the location, so keep your trash with you at all times.

 Onward travel | What’s next